satoshinakamoto007/wallets/docs/glossary.md

 * **CLVM** - The CLVM is the ChiaLisp Virtual Machine which is the sandboxed environment that puzzles and solutions are run in.
 The CLVM only runs the compiled minimal version of ChiaLisp, though compilers will eventually exist to convert higher level ChiaLisp to the compiled minimal version.

-* **Aggregated Signature/AggSig** - Aggregated Signatures allow us to condense multiple signatures into a single aggregated signature, such that if we know a pubkey and value we can verify if it exists inside of the single aggregate.
+* **Aggregated Signature/AggSig** - Aggregated Signatures allow us to condense multiple signatures into a single aggregated signature, such that if we know a public key and value we can verify if it exists inside of the single aggregate.
 This uses BLS non-interactive aggregation.

 * **Prepend Signature** - Prepend signatures are used so that we can retain metadata about the structure of an aggregated signature.
 TODO: Expand